mandrasch/ddev-breeze-inertia-vue-starter/README.md

 # ddev-breeze-inertia-vue-starter

 Simple starter to play around with [InertiaJS](https://inertiajs.com/) and [Laravel Breeze](https://laravel.com/docs/9.x/starter-kits#breeze-and-inertia) with help of the open source dev tool [DDEV](https://ddev.readthedocs.io/en/stable/) for PHP.
-It runs in browser via Gitpod or on your local machine.
+It runs in your browser (via [Gitpod DDEV launcher](https://drud.github.io/ddev-gitpod-launcher/)) or on your local machine via DDEV-local.

-This repository was simply created by following the [DDEV Laravel Composer Quickstart](https://ddev.readthedocs.io/en/stable/users/cli-usage/#laravel-composer-setup-example) and adapting the [Laravel Breeze Inertia Vue](https://laravel.com/docs/9.x/starter-kits#breeze-and-inertia) install commands for DDEV usage (see 2.)

 ## 1. Play around ...